Jehjay/total_tax_contribution_calculator/README.md

 __TO RUN THE PROGRAM__

+for python 2 use the file `taxcalculator_py_2.py`

 Open the terminal and run the following command:

-for python 2 use the file `taxcalculator_py_2.py`

 `python taxcalculator_py_2.py`

 for python 3 use the file `taxcalculator_py_3.py`

+Open the terminal and run the following command:

 `python3 taxcalculator_py_3.py`